cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 5. Once the ingests are migrated to rely on the application, it will be safe to entirely remove any notion of event data storage and retrieval, as well as indexing from the consensus engine.

-Continuing from and expanding on the ideas outlined in [RFC 006][rfc-006], the suggested approach in this ADR is to provide a mechanism to publish certain data from CometBFT, ideally in real-time and with certain reliability guarantees, to a single companion service outside of the node that can use this data in whatever way it chooses (filter and republish it, store it, manipulate or enrich it, etc.).

-Specifically, this mechanism would initially publish:

-1. Block data (i.e. `Block` data structures that have been committed by the consensus engine).
-2. The results of block execution (e.g. data from `FinalizeBlockResponse`).
-This data is not accessible from the P2P layer, and currently provides valuable information for CometBFT integrators (whether events should be handled at all by CometBFT is a different problem).

 ## Alternative Approaches